ignisMX/ximple-challenge/README.md

 * Spring
 * Springboot

-In general there are three layers, the first is a repository layer to persist and recover data from database, the second is a layer of service to implement the bussines logic and the third is a layer to expose the endpoints- The project also contains suit of test in order have quaitly in the code.
+In general there are three layers, the first is a repository layer to persist and recover data from database, the second is a layer of service to implement the bussines logic and the third is a layer to expose the endpoints.
+The project also contains suit of test in order have quaitly in the code.

 ### Repository layer
 It persists and recovers data from database and laverages features of query methods